ariancordoba/ariancordoba/README.md

 # console.log("Hello World👋")
 I am currently learning web development, building my portfolio and adding projects to it.
+These are all the technologies i use: [HTML, CSS, FIGMA, ADOBE XD, BOOTSTRAP, WORDPRESS, JAVASCRIPT, REACT]

 - 👋 Hi, I’m @ariancordoba
 - 👀 I’m interested in dedicating myself to programming
 - 🌱 I’m currently learning Javascript and ReactJS.